anthony-zhou/paginate_firestore/README.md

 What follows is the README of the original `paginate_firestore` package.

-Note that this version does not fully implement upwards pagination for `GridView` or `PageView` displays.
+Note that this version does not fully implement `GridView` or `PageView` displays.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->